executors/executors/README.md

 ## Execution Contexts

-In our design, *execution contexts* are objects that manage a specific collection of resources required by an executor to create execution.
+In our design, *execution contexts* are objects that represent a specific collection of resources and may be used by executor to create execution.
 For example, a thread pool is an execution context which manages a collection of threads upon which an associated executor may create execution agents.
 For our purposes of defining a programming model for executors, the only salient